frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/loan-management/loan-disbursement.md

 ### 3.1 Multiple Disbursements against a Loan
 Multiple Loan Disbursements can be made against a Loan unless you don't cross the sanctioned amount loan amount against a Loan.

-### 3.2 Loan Topup
+### 3.2 Loan Top-Up
 Loan Disbursement can also be made once some of the loan amount is repaid and adequate amount of security is still pledged against that loan.
-This is known as a loan topup.
+This is known as a loan top-up.

 {next}